Cynthia Burke with Tjanpi

 Gum nuts are a hardened seed from the gum tree (Eucalyptus gummifera), usually painted or carved by artists and often mixed with other seeds to make jewellery.

-Explore our range of joyful sculptures & baskets
+Explore our range of sculptures & baskets

 Tjunkaya Tapaya with her sculpture